SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

-To explore the capabilities of OpenVoice, we followed the instructions provided in the [Open Voice documentation](https://github.com/myshell-ai/OpenVoice/blob/main/docs/USAGE.md) and conducted our experiments on SaladCloud using [Salad Jupyter Lab](https://docs.salad.com/docs/jupyterlab).
+To explore the capabilities of OpenVoice, we followed the instructions provided in the [Open Voice documentation](https://github.com/myshell-ai/OpenVoice/blob/main/docs/USAGE.md) and conducted our experiments on SaladCloud using [SaladCloud Jupyter Lab](https://docs.salad.com/docs/jupyterlab).
 This same experiment can be run on a local machine.
 We adapted the code to run as a single script.
 The code snippet below outlines the process, from initialization to inference, demonstrating how to control voice style and speed:

 ```python
 import os